boystrange/ProgramVerification/src/Chapter/Lambda.lagda.md

 which can be read as "`f₁` applied to `x` is definitionally the same as `x ^ 2 + 1`".
-We have named this alternative definition of the function `f₁` and not `f`, since there cannot be two definitions with the same name in the same Agda file.
+We have named this alternative definition of the function `f₁` instead of `f` to avoid a *name clash*: there cannot be two definitions with the same name in the same Agda file.
 Here and in the following chapters we will use indices when providing multiple versions of the same definition.

 ## Multi-argument and higher-order functions

 Strictly speaking, all Agda functions have exactly one argument.
-The usual way of representing multi-argument functions in a functional language is by means of functions that yield other functions as result.
-For example, `g` below is defined as a function that maps
-$x$ to a function that maps $y$ to $x^2 + 2xy + 1$.
+The usual way of representing multi-argument functions in a functional language like Agda is by means of functions that yield other functions as result.
+For example, `g` below is defined as a function that maps $x$ to a function that maps $y$ to $x^2 + 2xy + 1$.

 ```
 g : ℕ -> ℕ -> ℕ